-We have tested six different flood event scenarios, and the adaptation behaviours of agents are shown in Figure 9.
-The plots show that each scenario results in a unique trajectory of adaptation measures.
-However, Scenarios 1, 3, 4 and 6 have similar curves of $PM{implemented}$ while Scenarios 1 and 4 appear to overlap.
-The two curves appear to overlap because the effect of the first event in Scenario 1 (Event B) is very small, and the second and biggest flood event (Event C) of Scenario 1, which happens at the same time as that of Scenario 4, dictates the number of measures implemented.
-Irrespective of the subsidy lever, the four scenarios have a similar number of $PM{implemented}$ at the end of the simulation period.
-In these scenarios, the biggest event (Event C) onccur as the first or the second event.
+Irrespective of the subsidy lever, the four scenarios have a similar number of PM{implemented} at the end of the simulation period.
+In these scenarios, the biggest event (Event C) occurs first or second.
 As this event is big enough to flood every agent's house directly, most agents tend to develop protection motivation behaviour earlier.
 On the other hand, Scenarios 2 and 5 display a lower number of the response factor, which improves with a subsidy.
-In these scenarios, Event C occurs last; and hence, the $PM{implemented}$ rises rapidly after time step = 35.
-Furthermore, there are no major increases in the number of houses that implemented primary measures after the first flood events in the cases of Scenarios 1 and 2, i.e., after time step = 7 and time step = 2, respectively.
+In these scenarios, Event C occurs last; and hence, the PM{implemented} rises rapidly after time step = 35.
+Furthermore, there are no major increases in the number of houses that implemented primary measures after the first flood events in the cases of Scenarios 1 and 2, i.e. after time step = 7 and time step = 2, respectively.
 The reason is that the first flood event in both scenarios (Event B) is a small event, and it only affects a few houses.
 Hence, its effect on the number of primary measures is minimal (but not zero).
-The curves appear flat, but there are minor increases in the slope of the curves after the mentioned time steps.
+The curves appear flat, but there are minor increases in the slope of the curves after the time steps mentioned.

-- In terms of building damage mitigated, the scenarios with the two big events (C and A) occurring as first and second and within a short time interval display the least damage mitigated (see Figure 9 Figure 9 (b) Scenarios 4 and 6).
-These are considered to be the worst cases of the six scenarios as agents did not have a coping behaviour before the first big event, and most agents did not yet develop coping behaviour when the second big event occurred after five years.
-Only 21% and 14% of the agents - 485 implemented a measure in cases of Scenarios 4 and 6, respectively, without subsidy.
+In terms of building damage mitigated, the scenarios with the two big events (C and A) occurring first and second and within a short time interval display the least damage mitigated (see Fig. 9b, Scenarios 4 and 6).
+These are considered to be the worst cases of the six scenarios as agents did not have a coping behaviour before the first big event, and most agents did not yet develop coping behaviour when the second big event occurred after 5 years.
+Only 21% and 14% of the agents implemented a measure in the cases of Scenarios 4 and 6, respectively, without subsidy.
 In contrast, in the case of Scenario 5, agents gradually develop coping behaviour after a first big event.
-By the time the second big event occurred after 37 years, about 45% and 70% of the agents already implemented a primary adaptation measure without subsidy and with a subsidy to flooded houses, respectively.
-Scenario 5 can be considered as the best scenario in which household agents have time to adapt and significantly reduce the potential damage that may occur in the future. - 490 The main lesson from the results of the scenario exercise is that agents should be prepared or adapt quickly after an event to mitigate considerable potential damages.
-Big events may occur within a short time interval, and households should be prepared to mitigate associated damages.
-It should be noted that in Figure 9Figure 9 (b) there is no mitigated damage in the first event as we assumed that no mitigation measure was implemented initially.
+By the time the second big event occurred after 37 years, about 45% and 70% of the agents already implemented a primary adaptation measure to flooded houses without subsidy and with a subsidy, respectively.
+Scenario 5 can be considered to be the best scenario in which household agents have time to adapt and significantly reduce the potential damage that may occur in the future.